nodesman/indian-narrative/european-narrative.md

 A critical analysis of modern European attitudes toward India reveals a narrative shaped overwhelmingly by the colonial past, which deliberately obscures a much longer and more respectful history of engagement.
 To reclaim our own story, we must first understand and deconstruct this distorted European lens.

+### The Core Motivation: A Competition with History

+Unlike the more direct geopolitical rivalries, the European narrative is driven by a **competition with its own past**.
+To maintain a positive self-image and justify the colonial project, European history needed to frame India as a backward, chaotic land that benefited from intervention.
+This psychological need prevents an honest appraisal of India as a once-equal, if not superior, trading and cultural partner.
+The narrative isn't about competing with India today, but about protecting a flattering version of Europe's own history.

 Here is a breakdown of the core issues with the dominant European narrative:

 ---